Hammerspoon/hammerspoon/README.md

 Download from [Releases](https://github.com/sdegutis/hydra/releases)
 page, unzip the downloaded file, and run the app.

+Feel free to install the current pre-release (beta4).
+It's basically the version that's going to be released once we get the icon (see issue #1), since I haven't found any bugs yet and there are no other open issues.
+And if you run `update.check()`, you'll get notified when 1.0 is released.
+So go for it!

 ### Usage

 Hydra will look for `~/.hydra/init.lua` and run it if it exists.
 But